arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 4.0.0 =

+* Changed requirements to at least WordPress 5.0 and PHP 7.4.
+* Use Composer and Twig for backend.

 = 3.4.3 =

-* Updated compatibility for WordPress 6.0
+* Updated compatibility for WordPress 6.0.

 = 3.4.2 =